davefancella/cerritos/README.md

 This is the documentation for the Cerritos Game Engine.

-- \subpage gettingstarted Getting Started
+- \subpage gettingstarted
 - \subpage helloworld
-- \subpage programmingstyle Programming Styles
+- \subpage programmingstyle